ofiwg/libfabric/man/fi_endpoint.3.md

 Transmit contexts are independent transmit queues.
 Ordering and synchronization between contexts are not defined.
 Conceptually a transmit context behaves similar to a send-only endpoint.
-A transmit context may be configured with fewer attributes than the base endpoint, such as fewer capabilities, relaxed ordering, etc.  Each transmit context has its own completion queue.
+A transmit context may be configured with fewer capabilities than the base endpoint and with different attributes (such as ordering requirements and inject size) than other contexts associated with the same scalable endpoint.
+Each transmit context has its own completion queue.
 The number of transmit contexts associated with an endpoint is specified during endpoint creation.

-The fi_tx_context call is used to retrieve a specific context, identified by an index.
+The fi_tx_context call is used to retrieve a specific context, identified by an index (see above for details on transmit context attributes).
 Providers may dynamically allocate contexts when fi_tx_context is called, or may statically create all contexts when fi_endpoint is invoked.
 By default, a transmit context inherits the properties of its associated endpoint.
 However, applications may request context specific attributes through the attr parameter.
 Support for per transmit context attributes is provider specific and not guaranteed.
 Providers will return the actual attributes assigned